hms-networks/IgnitionEwonConnector/readme.md

    <img src="https://raw.githubusercontent.com/hms-networks/IgnitionEwonConnector/Ignition-8-master/images/auth_error.JPG" alt="Ignition Authentication Error" width="1000"/>

-   * If you see this log error, check your Ewon Account information entered on the `Ewon Connector` configuration page. _Note: Any changes done on this page require a restart of the connector module or Ignition.
+   * If you see this log error, check your Talk2M Account information entered on the `Ewon Connector` configuration page. _Note: Any changes done on this page require a restart of the connector module or Ignition.
 You can restart the module by navigating to `Config` > `Modules` and clicking `restart` next to the module._
 4. If tag values are still not populated in Ignition, please contact [support](#support)

 ### Changes on the Ewon Connector page do not take effect